Graduate Certificate in Journalism and Digital Media

 To apply, students must complete a brief online application in which they provide their names and contact information, their proposed timelines for completing the core and elective requirements of the Certificate Program, and, the names and contact information of their advising deans.

-Contact CCT’s Director of Academic Programs.
+Contact CCT’s Director of Academic Affairs.